 The station comprises a small terminus with two platforms serving the main line and a mostly industrial branch.
 There is a parcels depot (to serve the nearby mail order warehouse) and a small goods yard.
 Main line trains going to or from the branch have to reverse in Platform 1.
 Passenger services on the main line are mostly suburban trains from the junction station, with some express trains from major cities.
 Parcels trains can originate anywhere from Carlisle to Southampton.
 Local goods trains convey wagons for the goods yard, but most freight goes to or from the branch.
 The branch line serves several local industries, and there are exchange sidings down the line, where most of the freight from the branch to Aldwyn Brook originates.

 The layout is currently a work in progress.
 It is 4.4m long x 0.6m wide (14 ft 6 in x 2 ft 0 in).
 There are four baseboards, three scenic and one with a sector plate for the hidden sidings, all supported on folding legs.
 The baseboards are made mostly from 12mm plywood, with 44mm x 18mm softwood battens, designed for easy set-up and dismantling.
-At the time of writing, January 2018, all the baseboards are built and painted, cork underlay fitted, track laid in the hidden sidings and all turnouts fixed.
+At the time of writing, November 2018, all the baseboards are built and painted, cork underlay fitted, track laid in the hidden sidings and all turnouts fixed.
+The Control Panel has been built and is awaiting fitting of switches and wiring.
+Dropper wires have been soldered to all rails and servo motors fitted to all turnouts and tested.

 Track and Signals